Roster: Company K, 47th Pennsylvania Volunteers

 Rank: Private

-Honors/Service Distinctions: Sustained fatal head wound and died during the Battle of Cedar Creek, Virginia 19 October 1864.
+Honors/Service Distinctions: Sustained a fatal head wound and died during the Battle of Cedar Creek, Virginia 19 October 1864.
+Originally buried in the Presbyterian graveyard in Strasburg, Virginia, his remains were exhumed and reinterred in section 9, grave no. 188 at the Winchester National Cemetery in Winchester, Virginia.
 Veteran Volunteer

 Knell, Frederick